I5UCC/VRCThumbParamsOSC/README.md

 The values range from 0.0 to 1.0 for both of these parameters, depending on how much you pull the trigger

+4 Float Parameters for the thumb position on the trackpad:
+- LeftTrackPadX
+- LeftTrackPadY
+- RightTrackPadX
+- RightTrackPadY

+The Trackpad Parameters range from -1.0 to 1.0. you can think of it like a coordinate system, with the middle of the Trackpad being the origin.
+These parameters are only available on Index Controllers.

 A few more bools to determine if the Left or Right stick was moved:
 - LeftStickMoved
 - RightStickMoved